 Connie snatched the keys from me and waved me to the passenger side of the minivan with the back of her hand.
 Fernando already stood there, claiming shotgun.
 I sulked in the back seat wedged against the car seat for the ride home, dodging the optical death rays reflecting off the rear view mirror.

 If I were feeling braver, I’d have pointed out that this whole thing was largely her fault as much as anyone’s.
-I wasn’t the one who insisted Tio Fernando stay with us when he came from Puerto Rico to visit his sister—my mother in law—in the hospital.
+I wasn’t the one who insisted Tio Fernando stay with us when he came from Puerto Rico to visit his sister—my mother in law—in the hospital, while offering to pay for her health insurance after he found a cheap quote, even while we were having to pay for him.

 He arrived a week ago from Ponce with a huge suitcase, a limited English vocabulary (30% of which consisted of variations on “ees okay,” or “no problem”) and a limitless need for attention and Don Q rum.
 Fortunately, he liked the cheap stuff so it wasn’t expensive but it wasn’t as easy to get on the West Coast as in Miami, and took several trips to sketchy areas of the Valley to find.